manncodes/fixslide/README.md

 pip install PyMuPDF typer tqdm
 ```
 <!-- Usage
-To use the PDF Slide Extractor, open your terminal and run the script with the following command: -->
+To use the script, open your terminal and run the script with the following command: -->

 ## Usage

-To use the PDF Slide Extractor, open your terminal and run the script with the following command:
+To use the script, open your terminal and run the script with the following command:

 ```bash
 python convert.py <pdf_path> --save-name <output_pdf_name>